sinatra/sinatra/README.md

 By default, Sinatra will only set up session based protection if `:sessions` have been enabled.
 See '[Using Sessions](#using-sessions)'.
 Sometimes you may want to set up sessions "outside" of the Sinatra app, such as in the config.ru or with a separate `Rack::Builder` instance.
-In that case you can still set up session based protection by passing the `:session` option:
+In that case, you can still set up session based protection by passing the `:session` option:

 ```ruby